fabiocozzolino/fabiocozzolino.github.io/_posts/2020-03-09-how-to-evolve-your-net-grpc-service.md

   - .NET Core
   - ASP.NET Core
 ---
-Evolve is a necessary step to survive and a software architecture is not an exception.
+Evolving is a necessary step to survive and the software architecture is not an exception.
 Also designing a gRPC service means that something may change in the future.
-So, what happens if we change the ProtoBuf definition?
+So, what happen if we change the ProtoBuf definition?
 Evolving a contract definition means that we can add a new field, for example, or remove an existing one.
 Or we could introduce a new service and deprecate an existing one.
-And obviusly we'd like that the client still continue to works.
+And obviusly we'd like that the client still continue to work.
 Let's see what happens.

 # Break the ProtoBuf definition